leitbogioro/Tools/README.md

 - Don't support Ubuntu 22.04(jammy) and later, because Canonical deprecated netboot file and force users to use its fuckin cloud-init, it must virtualization demanded but most of VPS doen't work it well completely.
 Canonical is playing a role as a dictator like Apple.Inc and violating the spirit of the open source.
 - For redhat series 8, the minimum memory requirement is 2.5GB, for redhat series 9, the minimum memory requirement is 2GB.
 - Because the syntax of grub1 in CentOS 6 is different from other version of grub1 or grub2 completely, so I removed support to CentOS 6 or Oracle Linux 6.
+- All system templates of GCP are not supported.

 ## Download:
 <pre><code>wget --no-check-certificate -qO InstallNET.sh 'https://raw.githubusercontent.com/leitbogioro/Tools/master/Linux_reinstall/InstallNET.sh' && chmod a+x InstallNET.sh</code></pre>